morgankj/web-sprint-challenge-javascript-fundamentals/README.md

     A higher order function is one that takes another function as one of its arguments.
 A callback function is one that has been used as an argument inside of a higher order function.

 3. Explain what a closure is.
+    A closure is created when an inner function reaches outside of its scope for data.

 4. Describe the four principles of the 'this' keyword.
+  1. Window Binding - this is an error - if you use "this" incorrectly, without giving it any context (so that no rules apply), it will reference the entire window (unless you are in strict mode, in which case "undefined" will be returned).
+  2. Implicit Binding - the most common use of "this," implicit binding refers to when it is used within a function and its context is direct and clear.
+When you invoke the function in question here, simply look to the left of dot before the function name to see what "this" will reference.
+  3. Explicit Binding - pass an object into one of the following 3 methods: "call," "apply," or "bind."
+The object passed in is what "this" will reference. call - immediately invokes the function, pass your arguments in 1 by 1 apply - immediately invokes the function, pass your arguments in as an array bind - returns a new function that can be invoked at your leisure, pass your arguments in 1 by 1
+  4. New Binding - you can use Constructor functions to create new objects in your data!
+In this case, "this" is used to refer to that individual new object.

 5. Why do we need super() in an extended class?